blindlobstar/cicdez/README.md

 - Override with `CICDEZ_AGE_KEY_FILE` environment variable

 **What is encrypted:**
-- `.cicdez/config.enc.yaml` - server credentials, registry auth
+- `.cicdez/config.age` - server credentials, registry auth
-- `.cicdez/secrets.enc.env` - application secrets
+- `.cicdez/secrets.age` - application secrets

 **How it works:**
 1. On first use, cicdez generates age key at `~/.config/cicdez/age.key`
-2. When adding sensitive data (servers, secrets, registries), cicdez encrypts with SOPS
+2. When adding sensitive data (servers, secrets, registries), cicdez encrypts with age
 3. Encrypted files are safe to commit to git
 4. At deploy time, cicdez automatically decrypts using your age key
 5. Secrets are deployed to Docker Swarm as Docker secrets